svenvc/P3/README.md

 P3Client new url: 'psql://user@localhost'.
 ```

 P3Client has a minimal public protocol, basically #query: (#execute: is an alias).

 Opening a connection to the server (#open) and running the authentication
 and startup protocols (#connect) are done automatically when needed from #query.

 P3Client also supports SSL connections.
 Use #connectSSL to initiate such a connection.
-Alternatively you can add sslmode=require to the connection URL, as in
+Alternatively you can add `sslmode=require` to the connection URL, as in
-'psql://username:password@localhost:5432/databasename?sslmode=require'.
+`'psql://username:password@localhost:5432/databasename?sslmode=require'`.

 Through the #prepare: message, you can ask P3Client to prepare/parse an SQL statement or
 query with parameters.
 This will give you a P3PreparedStatement instance than you can then